SUGGS: It was getting a bit ridiculous. It was obvious we were going to keep doing this thing, whether it was every couple of years or every year.

 SUGGS: Between us, we had a whole bunch of new stuff, so it was just a matter of getting Clive Langer to throw out the rubbish and pick tracks that everybody could play live and believe in.
 And that’s just what happened.

-LEE: I didn’t particularly want to use Clive and Alan.
+LEE: I didn’t particularly want to use Clive and Alan because I know how busy Clive is and how much he charges.
 I was thinking of Linton Kwesi Johnson and Devis Bovell, or maybe even Ian Dury.
-I thought that would have been a great combination.
-But of course, that didn’t happen.
+I thought that would have been a great combination but of course it didn’t happen.
+However, in the end Clive did a brilliant job – he pulled out all the stops.

 BEDDERS: It starts with Woody and me – we’re really the two people who play together because you put the bass and drums down together, hopefully, and get a good take of the two and obviously patch bits and pieces up.
 It really is more like a live performance.